 H1 Tag Checklist

-• Different from title tag (related but not identical)
+- Different from title tag (separate but related)

 Heading Hierarchy Checklist